 Activities in this part of the world are more pastoral, making for a relaxed lifestyle in Boquete.
 You can take tours of the coffee plantations, go horse-riding, white-water rafting on the Rio Caldera, bird-watching, or orchid spotting.
 Hiking is a favorite activity, and with a guide you can reach the summit of Barú Volcano, Panama’s highest peak and only volcano.
 Many who choose to live here report that their health improves as a result of their active lifestyle and outdoor pursuits, which they enjoy all year-round.

 The highland town has also become a focal point for foodies and alternative health aficionados.
 Numerous small businesses offer delicious delicacies, such as European-style breads, hand-made chocolates, locally-sourced honeys, organically produced smoked sausages, and more.
 There’s even a micro-brewery in town.

-To help maintain your healthy lifestyle you may visit one of Boquete’s world-class spas for a massage, facial treatment, or other personal pampering session.
+To help maintain your healthy lifestyle you may visit one of Boquete’s world-class spas for a massage, facial treatment, or another personal pampering session.
 You’ll find classes in yoga, Pilates, Zumba, and tai-chi, as well as balance training and chiropractics.
 Those seeking spiritual experiences, life coaching, or personal guidance and enrichment will find plenty of opportunities within the Boquete community.

 And while you can manage without speaking Spanish in this part of Panama, if you choose to study the language there are a variety of options available.
 There are two full-fledged Spanish schools in Boquete as well as private tutors and classes.
 Making the effort to communicate in the local language and being able to have a simple conversation can enhance your life experiences greatly.